aishwaryasavanth22/Flight-Booking-Price-Prediction/README.md

 The dataset used in this project contains flight booking details including:

-- Airline
+- `Airline`         :  Name of the Airline Company.
+- `Flight`          :  Plane's flight code
+- `Source City`     :  City from which the flight takes off.
+- `Departure Time`  :  Time of Departure
+- `Stops`           :  Number of stops between the source and destination cities
-- Date of Journey
+- `Arrival Time`    :  Time of Arrival
-- Source
-- Destination
-- Route
-- Duration
-- Total Stops
-- Additional Information
+- `Destination City`:  City where the flight will land.
+- `Class`           :  Contains information on seat class.
+- `Duration`        :  Overall amount of time taken to travel between cities in hours.
+- `Days left`       :  Subtracting the trip date by the booking data
-- Ticket Price (Target Variable)
+- `Price`           :  Ticket Price.

 The dataset was preprocessed and cleaned before building machine learning models.